Home Why Do Good Employees Quit?

 Spread the love

-Imagine a situation, where you’re in the middle of building a team and your best resources or talents leave.
+Imagine a situation where you’re in the middle of building a team and your best resources or talents leave.
 How does it feel?
 Yes, it’s really very upsetting.
-Of course, whenever employees leave, there can be mixed emotions and the reasons could be varied.
-But, when dedicated, hard-working, and efficient employees leave, that could have wider implications and fall out of various reasons for quitting.
+Of course, whenever employees leave, there can be mixed emotions, and the reasons could be varied.
+But, when dedicated, hard-working, and efficient employees leave, that could have wider implications and fall out for various reasons for quitting.
 Why do good employees quit a company?’

 Why is your job miserable

-What could be the wrong-doing of the company that prompted the employees to take such drastic steps?
-At the same time, finding a replacement for those people and making them indoctrinated into the organization can be very hard.
+What could be the wrongdoing of the company that prompted the employees to take such drastic steps?
+At the same time, finding a replacement for those people and indoctrinating them indoctrinated into the organization can be very hard.
 Find the top 8 reasons why good employees quit.

 Poor office culture

 Office culture goes a long way in determining whether a job is right for an employee or not.
-For example, an employee might have found their dream role on paper, but in reality, when he lands up actually it’s not there what he had thought.
-The negative atmosphere and poor & sickening work culture put the employees in a horrible state and make them quit.
+For example, an employee might have found their dream role on paper, but in reality, when they land up, it’s not there what they had thought.
+The negative atmosphere and poor & sickening work culture put the employees in a horrible state and made them quit.

 Poor Office Culture

 Having a great and forward-looking work culture can be the difference between keeping a great employee and being another stepping stone in an employee’s work history.
-Every company has a definite work culture, getting identified with it and they have developed that over some time.
-Not everyone can fit and that’s fine so long as the persons that identify with the culture stay.
+Every company has a definite work culture, which is identified with it, and they have developed that over time.
+Not everyone can fit, and that’s fine, so long as the people who identify with the culture stay.

-Top management should think of bringing some changes to that stereotypic mindset, making it more accessible to others.
-Otherwise, who would want to work in a negative, stifling, and sickening environment?
-That’s why they have to introduce some innovative things from time to time that can attract, stay, and grow good employees.
+Top management should think of bringing some changes to that stereotypical mindset, making it more accessible to others.
+Otherwise, who would want to work in a negative, oppressive, and sickening environment?
+That’s why they have to introduce some innovative things occasionally that can attract, retain, and grow good employees.

 Contributions Undervalued

-Repeatedly the work and contributions of employees are not being recognized or low appreciation and remuneration can force them to seek other employment.
-Reassuring someone of being a job well done, then nobody underestimates the power of giving a pat on the back, especially the top performers who are intrinsically motivated.
+Repeatedly, employees’ work and contributions are not being recognized, or low appreciation and remuneration can force them to seek other employment.
+Reassuring someone of a job well done, then nobody underestimates the power of giving a pat on the back, especially the top performers who are intrinsically motivated.

 Bad Office culture

-Particularly, some good employees give it their all`, and need time and again some reassurance that’s really needed as a reward.
-In that context, managers need to communicate with the people what makes them feel good and then reward them for the job well done.
+Particularly, some good employees give it their all, and need time and again some reassurance that’s really needed as a reward.
+In that context, managers need to communicate with the people what makes them feel good and then reward them for a job well done.
 With top performers, this should happen often if they’re doing it right.

-The feeling of not being compensated enough for the work they’re doing can be very de-motivating.
-The wages seem too low and they feel under-appreciated and make few employees stay back if they feel important in a way to a team or project.
-However, it is needed for employees to benchmark salaries and ensure that they maintain competitive remunerations.
+The feeling of not being compensated enough for the work they’re doing can be very demotivating.
+The wages seem too low, and they feel under-appreciated, and make few employees stay back if they feel important in some way to the team or project.
+However, it is needed for employees to benchmark salaries and ensure that they maintain competitive remuneration.

 Toxic work environment